HCLTech Interview Questions 2026 (TechBee + TGT, with Answers)

 ) ranked

-DENSE_RANK is preferred when you want to include all employees tied for highest salary.
+DENSE_RANK is preferred over RANK when you want to include all employees tied for the highest salary.
+The window-function form is cleaner than the correlated subquery or self-join alternatives.

 Q5: What is the difference between Comparable and Comparator?